 Sales fell 10.8% to $6.095 billion on the year.
 Excluding CDI, sales fell 13.0% to $5.89 billion.
 Comps declined 10.0%.

 Wall Street warmed to the news.
-By midday on March 1, the day of the announcement, trading was three times the stock’s average volume, and the share price briefly skipped above $20, up nearly 20%, for a 52-week high.
+By midday, trading was three times the stock’s average volume, and the share price briefly skipped above $20, up nearly 20%, for a 52-week high.